endoflife-date/endoflife.date/products/vitess.md

 > [Vitess](https://vitess.io/) is a database clustering system for horizontal scaling of MySQL.

-The Vitess maintainers [support](https://vitess.io/docs/releases/) the last 3 major releases of Vitess.
+The last 3 major releases of Vitess are supported.
 Each major release is maintained for 1 year.